ericabertolozzi/LunaApp/Labs/Lab3/README.txt

 also worked on the HTML/CSS for the landing page.
 I was mostly confused on how write the correct route for the Get and Post request so it would print the correct information on the right page.

+Lauren's Work Log: mcalal
+I helped with setting up the Spotify Web API and retrieving the access token on the server js file.
+When setting up the access token, Virginia and I were confused on how to retrieve the correct access token.
+After reaching out to Dr. Callahan, we realized that we had to set up a small time delay, since it was accessing the token too quickly before the token could refresh.